-Habanera from act 1 of Carmen by Georges Bizet arranged for four guitars or guitar ensemble by Gary Spolding takes full advantage of the range of sounds capable by classical guitars to enhance this most Spanish of pieces.
+Habanera from act 1 of Carmen by Georges Bizet arranged for four guitars or guitar orchestra by Gary Spolding takes full advantage of the range of sounds capable by classical guitars to enhance this most Spanish of pieces.

 Lasting approximately 3½ minutes, the arrangement will suit an ambitious and enthusiastic group of guitarists who have reached grade 2 to 4 standard.
 The roles of the parts fall into two categories - Guitars 1 & 2 share the melody, sometimes alternating and sometimes in canteen 3rds, whilst Guitars 3 & 4 provide the accompaniment.
 Guitar 3 has been intentionally made accessible to a player of grade 2 standard even though it both looks and sounds more difficult than it is.
 Guitar 4 can enjoy playing that iconic bassline, the majority of which is pizzicato interspersed with supporting strummed chords.
 A steady hand will be needed to ensure the tempo doesn’t accelerate!